-Disciplinary Sanctions-Sanctions against a student whom has violated the Sexual Misconduct or Physical or Mental Abuse or Harm section of the Code of Student Conduct include suspension and dismissal and vary depending on the severity of the violation and the accused conduct history.
+Disciplinary Sanctions-Sanctions against a student who has violated this Policy include suspension, dismissal, expulsion from campus housing, educational intervention, no-contact orders, and restrictions from participating in extracurricular activities and vary depending on the severity of the violation and the accused's conduct history.
 The recommended sanction for Sexual and Interpersonal Offenses is often dismissal.
-Other sanctions include suspension, expulsion from campus housing, educational intervention, no-contact orders, and restrictions from participating in extracurricular activities.
 Both the accuser and the accused will be simultaneously informed in writing of the outcome of each stage of the disciplinary proceedings and of their right to appeal.

-Appeal Process-Both the accuser and accused have the right to appeal on the basis of alleged procedural error, new information and/or inappropriate sanction by filing a written appeal to the Associate Dean of the Undergraduate or Graduate Programs within seven (7) of receipt of the determination.
+Appeal Process-Both the accuser and accused have the right to appeal on the basis of alleged procedural error, new information and/or inappropriate sanction by filing a written appeal to the Associate Dean of the Undergraduate or Graduate Programs within fourteen (14) calendar days of the date of the determination.

 Interests of the Accused-It must be recognized that the accused person in a MCCN investigation has legal and other rights, and that complaints in which each of the parties are members of the campus community are the most ethically and legally complex.
 A presumption of responsibility should not be made as the result of any allegations.
-In the event that a student is accused of a Sexual and Interpersonal Offense and a disciplinary complaint is filed, the accused will be encouraged to seek advice from a member of the MCCN community and is entitled to the same information as the accuser.
+In the event that a student is accused of a Title IX violation and a disciplinary complaint is filed, the accused will be encouraged to seek advice from a member of the MCCN community and is entitled to the same information as the accuser.
 An accused student has a right to know the name of the reporter (and victim/survivor if different from the reporter) and information regarding the nature of the allegations in order to respond to the complaint; thus MCCN may not be able to pursue discipline and maintain the confidentiality of the reporter (and victim/survivor if different from the reporter).
-MCCN may take other steps to limit the effects of the alleged harassment or discrimination and prevent its recurrence.
+MCCN may take other steps to limit the effects of the alleged Title IX violation and prevent its recurrence.

-Timeline-MCCN is committed to addressing all complaints of sexual misconduct and/or physical or mental abuse or harm in a prompt and equitable manner.
+Timeline-MCCN is committed to addressing all Title IX complaints in a prompt and equitable manner.
 Upon receipt of a complaint, the Compliance Officer will generally conduct its initial review and assessment within 1 to 3 days, the Procedural Review within 3-5 days, and the disciplinary hearing within 21 calendar days.
 Appeals will be typically conducted within 21 calendar days following the disciplinary hearing.
 These timelines may be extended based upon the complexity, severity and extent of the misconduct or for good cause.
 The timelines may also be affected by the fall or spring break period and summer or fall terms.